aws/aws-cdk-rfcs/text/0436-gamelift-l2.md

 ### Defining a Matchmaking configuration

 FlexMatch is available both as a GameLift game hosting solution (including Realtime Servers) and as a standalone matchmaking service.

-In order to define a Matchmaking configuration, you must specify a ruleSet.
+To set up a FlexMatch matchmaker to process matchmaking requests, you have to create a matchmaking configuration based on a RuleSet.

 More details about matchmaking ruleSet are covered [below](#ruleSet).